These easy old-fashioned Amish recipes are simple yet spectacular.

 They’re amazing, and much more budget-friendly, to boot!

 The filling is a combo of brown sugar, butter, rolled oats, and milk.
+And if you’re new to Amish pie recipes, I highly recommend starting here.

 Once baked, the filling becomes wonderfully ooey-gooey.
 The sweet, buttery flavor is also impossible to resist.